coyote95/projet_9_oc/README.md

 # Projet 9 OpenClassrooms: Develop a web application using Django

 Creation of the website 'LITReview' using the Django framework and Bootstrap.
-This website aims to manage login,subscribers critiques and reviews for books.
+This website aims to manage login, subscribers critiques and reviews for books.